kazuyamarino/nsy-docs/OVERVIEW.md

 Route::any('/', function() {};)
 ```

-You can also make requests for HTTP methods in NSY_Router, so you could also do:
+You can also make requests for HTTP methods in NSY_Router, so you could also do :

 ```PHP
 Route::get('/', function() {